dmalard/SmartContracts/zz_Todo List.md

 Questions for Mr Goldberg per Email :
 1) How to get a lot free ETH or how to use less for testing?
 Local tests?
 2) Code schnipsel

+3 Buttons, sending money to contract contract transfer the money based on rate
+Time stamp
+number of emloyees
+Taxrate